ananya-arv/bruin-lease/README.md

 ### 1. Client-Server Architecture

-This architecture illustrates the separation of concerns between the React frontend, the Node/Express API, and the MongoDB database cluster, highlighting the secure communication flow using JWTs.
+This architecture illustrates the separation of concerns between the React frontend, the Node/Express API, and the MongoDB database cluster, highlighting the secure communication flow using JWTs. {INSERT DIAGRAM - PLACEHOLDER}

 | Component | Technology | Responsibility |
 |-----------|------------|----------------|